socketsupply/tonic-docs/src/markdown/guides/styles.md

 ```

 ### Option 3.
 Static Stylesheets
-The static `stylesheet()` method will add a styleaheet to the document,
+The static `stylesheet()` method will add a stylesheet to the document,
 but only once.

 ```js